open-telemetry/opentelemetry-java-instrumentation/README.md

 * [Introduction to the Datadog APM](https://www.datadoghq.com/apm/).
 Learn what you can do with the Next-Gen APM and how to get started.
 * [Install the Datadog Java agent](dd-java-agent).
 Instructions for supported technologies, web-servers and frameworks.
 * [Browse examples](dd-trace-examples).
 See how to instrument legacy projects based on the most used tehcnologies.
 * [DD Trace API](dd-trace).
-We choose to embrace the Opentracting initiative, use the Trace Java API to customize your instrumentation.
+We choose to embrace the Opentracting initiative.
+So feel free to use the Trace Java API to customize your instrumentation.

 ### Help or questions?